Headshot photo of Dennis Tran

 Meet Dennis Tran, the fastest man alive, jk.
 Although it would be cool to do things very quickly and travel to different places.
 Like many kids who grew up watching their favorite superhero making an impact in the world, I always wanted to do the same.
 Life hasn’t always been easy and I constantly struggled a lot and just didn’t know why.

-From the outside world, you a picture of me wearing a sweater with a navy apple cap and smiling out in nature.
-Throughout my life similar to this picture, a lot of people have known me for my smile, laugh, work ethic, awkwardness, and as the quiet one.
+From the outside world, you see a picture of me wearing a sweater with a navy apple cap and smiling out in nature.
+Throughout my life, similar to this picture, a lot of people have known me for my smile, laugh, work ethic, awkwardness, and as the quiet one.
 However, behind all of that was a guy who was struggling with his cultural identity and navigating life as a queer, disabled, and neurodivergent Vietnamese American of the Asian diaspora, while carrying the weight of my family traumas and upbringings.
 With these experiences and intersectionalities shaping the person I was and am becoming, I had to overcome a lot to get to this point in my life.

 Growing up as a Southeast Asian and Vietnamese American in the United States from a low-income background with traditional Vietnamese and immigrant parents and family members, mental health and disability were rarely discussed.
 It was perceived very negatively due to cultural stigma and was met with shame and guilt.
 As I navigated my journey through life, I had experienced bullying, ableism, abuse, discrimination, and inaccessibility that had greatly impacted me.